Spatial-aware Vision Language Model for Autonomous Driving: Experiments

 \subsection{Results on DriveLM Dataset}

-\Cref{tab:drivelm} shows that \Ours achieves competitive performance on BLEU-4 and ROUGE-L, indicating that its generated answers are comparable in surface-level phrasing to prior vision–language driving models.
-Meanwhile, \Ours attains a CIDEr score of 21.65, substantially outperforming all baselines.
-Since CIDEr emphasizes content relevance, informativeness, and alignment with human-consensus keywords, this large margin suggests that LVLDrive produces answers that better capture the key spatial cues, object attributes, and driving-relevant semantics present in human responses.
-Thus, while syntax overlap remains comparable across models, \Ours demonstrates stronger 3D scene understanding and spatial reasoning, reflecting the advantages of our proposed LiDAR injection and spatial-aware fine-tuning.
+\Cref{tab:drivelm} shows that \Ours achieves competitive performance on BLEU-4 and ROUGE-L, indicating that its generated answers are comparable to prior vision–language driving models in terms of surface-level phrasing and syntactic overlap.
+Notably, \Ours attains a CIDEr score of 21.65, substantially surpassing all baselines.
+As CIDEr places greater emphasis on content relevance, informativeness, and agreement with human-consensus keywords, this significant margin suggests that LVLDrive generates answers that more accurately capture critical spatial cues, object attributes, and driving-relevant semantics.
+In particular, the improvement reflects stronger grounding in 3D geometry and more precise references to spatial relationships that are essential for safe driving.
+Overall, while lexical similarity remains comparable across models, \Ours demonstrates superior 3D scene understanding and spatial reasoning.
+These results validate the effectiveness of our LiDAR injection strategy and spatial-aware fine-tuning in enhancing semantically faithful and geometrically grounded language generation.